MalikAQayum/SteamTracker/README.md

 - Showcase Recent Activity = adds a Recent Activity Showcase.<br />
 (if user is a registret user on Steam-Tracker and has NOT set their recent activity private, then it only showcases the recent activity.)
 - Showcase Rarest Owned Appids  = adds the Rarest Owned Appids showcase.
-- Steam Licenses Chart = adds licneses stats in charts as an showcase.
+- Steam Licenses Chart = adds activation license charts as a showcase.

 ## Installation